 Step 6: Apply the filter to the items on the page

-Select the items on the page that you wish to filter, and choose the filter you have just created in Object Inspector > Inputs > FILTERS & WEIGHT > Filter(s).
+|Select the item that you wish to filter, and choose the filter you have just created in Object Inspector > Inputs > FILTERS & WEIGHT > Filter(s).

 Step 7: Export your dashboard

-Now press Export > Web Page, Snapshot and View, and your preferred options for the next two questions.
-You can now select categories from the combo box and the outputs on the page will automatically update.|
+|Now go to Export > Web Page.
+You can now select categories from the combo box and the outputs and the page will automatically update.|